cdrani/site/clhxvo8tv00030amhb7lh49d5.md

 <mark>TLDR: This article demonstrates how to use AppleScript to control Spotify and display song information in a tmux status bar.</mark>

-> tmux is a terminal multiplexer: it enables several terminals to be created, accessed, and controlled from a single screen. tmux may be detached from a screen and continue running in the background, then later reattached.
+> Tmux is a terminal multiplexer: it enables several terminals to be created, accessed, and controlled from a single screen.
+Tmux may be detached from a screen and continue running in the background, then later reattached.
 >
 > source: [https://github.com/tmux/tmux](https://github.com/tmux/tmux)